Derivation of Centripetal Acceleration - Detailed Guide

 Centripetal Force:

-Definition: Centripetal force is the force that acts on an object moving in a circular path, directed towards the center of the circle.
+Definition: Centripetal force is the force that acts on an object moving in a circular path, directed towards the centre of the circle.
 It keeps the object moving in a curved trajectory rather than in a straight line.

 Direction: Always directed towards the centre of the circular path.